CCI-MOC/hil/docs/consistency-model.md

     ``headnode_attach_network``, ``headnode_detach_network`` as much as you
     want, until you run ``headnode_start``.
 The headnode's VM is then created, started, and connected to the appropriate networks.
-As soon as you do this, the headnode is /locked/, and no more changes to it are allowed.
+As soon as you do this, the headnode becomes 'frozen', and no more changes to it are allowed.
+(Currently, the headnode is marked dirty/clean instead of unfrozen/frozen.
+This lines up with the semantics in one way, in that a dirty headnode hasn't been fully applied yet.
+But, they act different enough that this will probably change.
+This change will not affect external behavior.)

   - ``headnode_delete``: This deletes the headnode immediately, detaching it from all networks it was attached to.
 Due to current limitations, this